Dagster vs. Airflow

 How Dagster compares to Apache Airflow

 We built Dagster to help data practitioners build, test, and run data pipelines.
 We observed that there was a dramatic mismatch between the complexity of the job and the tools that existed to support it.
-We believed that the right tools could make data practitioners 10x more productive.
+We believed that the right tools could make data engineers and other practitioners 10x more productive.

 Dagster and Airflow are conceptually very different, but they’re frequently used for similar purposes, so we’re often asked to provide a comparative analysis.